 Sustainability is written into the DNA of this community and event; for over a decade The Green Gathering has been showcasing green technologies, providing a networking hub for environmental activists, giving families their first taste of a greener lifestyle and demonstrating that festivals can be peaceful, sustainable and educational.

-As electrical needs on site are met entirely by solar panels, wind turbines and pedal-power, travel ends up accounting for 98% of the festival’s entire emissions, and remains the festival’s final challenge to reducing its impact.
+As electrical needs on site are met entirely by renewable energy, travel ends up accounting for 98% of the festival’s entire emissions, and remains the festival’s final challenge to reducing its impact.

-As a response, in 2019 The Green Traveller Guide was launched.
-The Green Gathering believes this final hurdle will be leaped through collaboration – organisers need to put in place initiatives, which inform individuals and empower them to make the best travel choices.
+As a response, The Green Traveller Guide was launched.
+The Green Gathering believes the final hurdle will be leaped through collaboration – organisers need to put in place initiatives, which inform individuals and empower them to make the best travel choices.
 All ticket buyers are emailed this guide before attending.

 The guide does three things to help festival-goers change the ways they travel: